NVIDIA/spark-rapids/docs/dev/hybrid-execution.md

 git cherry-pick 2a6a974d6fbaa38869eb9a0b91b2e796a578884c
 ./dev/package.sh
 ```
-Note: Should cherry-pick a fix as show in the above steps.
+Note: Should cherry-pick a fix as shown in the above steps.
 In the $Gluten_ROOT/package/target, you can get the bundle third_party jars.

 ### Download Rapids Hybrid jar from Maven repo